WICG/explicit-javascript-compile-hints-file-based/README.md

 - https://github.com/explainers-by-googlers/explicit-javascript-compile-hints-file-based/issues
 - [Discussion forum] FIXME

-## Table of Contents [if the explainer is longer than one printed page] FIXME
+## Table of contents [if the explainer is longer than one printed page] FIXME

 <!-- Update this table of contents by running `npx doctoc README.md` -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->